 Christian Ministries students are provided with a broad perspective in the field of religion and academic preparation combining theory and professional training.

-This program offers the following areas of study: Church and Pastoral Ministries, Intercultural Christian Ministries, Ministry in Urban and Social Service Contexts, Sports Ministry, and Youth Outreach and Discipleship.
+This program offers the following areas of study: Church and Pastoral Ministries Practices, Intercultural Christian Ministries, and Ministry in Urban and Social Service Contexts.

 Cinematic Arts Major